joshuaeyu/stablefluids/readme.md

 ./main
 ```

+## Goals
+ - Convert boundary conditions from fixed to periodic - ***Done!***
+ - Vary visuals based on density and/or velocity
+ - Expand simulation to three dimensions
+ - Render in three dimensions

 ## Reference

 Jos Stam.
 1999.
 Stable fluids.
 In Proceedings of the 26th annual conference on Computer graphics and interactive techniques (SIGGRAPH '99).
 ACM Press/Addison-Wesley Publishing Co., USA, 121–128. https://doi.org/10.1145/311535.311548